krivenko/som/doc/tutorial.rst

         cont.accumulate(**acc_params)

   Normally, this is the most time consuming step.
-Calling :class:`Som.accumulate()` multiple times will incrementally extend the pool of the accumulated solutions.
+Calling :func:`Som.accumulate()` multiple times will incrementally extend the pool of the accumulated solutions.

 * Construct the :ref:`final solution <final_solution>` out of the accumulated